 Attention Plugin/Theme Authors: If users complain about your plugins, even if they are incorrect, we will not delete their posts.
 Its your responsibility to represent yourself well and educate them.
 Even if you are not running a business via your plugins, your reputation is impacted more by how you handle people's complaints versus how they treat you.

 Accounts are not deleted, not even for obvious spammers, due to technical limitations of the system.
 If you don't want to use the forums anymore, log off and don't return.
 We'll miss you!

 Usernames cannot be changed either.
 If you want to use a different username, then create the new username and stop using the old one.

 There are myriad systems that your forum account hooks into: support forums, make blogs, core SVN, plugins SVN, theme SVN, meta SVN, and so on and so forth.
 It's a technical mess and we know it's annoying when you want to walk away, or regret the username cocopuff as not professional, but it's just what we've got right now.

-As the moderators are all volunteers (no one gets paid), we ask that if you need moderator help for any reason, you post your request in the forum and tag it with the term "modlook" - someone will come take a look.
+As most of the moderators are volunteers, we ask that if you need moderator help for any reason, you post your request in the forum and tag it with the term "modlook" - someone will come take a look.
 Do not abuse that tag, or your account will be disabled.

 Following moderators 'home' and sending them email can be harassment, so please, before you hit send or fill in their contact form, remember that these are real human beings, and calling them names because they won't delete your post (or did delete one), is not cool.